-Generally it is measured as a percentage with 100% being always available.
+Generally, it is measured as a percentage, with 100% being always available.
 However, there are diminishing returns as the percentage goes higher.
-A common target is 99.999% available (or a downtime of around 5 minutes a year) for those looking for extremely high availability.
+A common target is 99.999% available (or downtime of around 5 minutes a year) for those looking for extremely high availability.

 *Redundancy also exists on the component level.
-Disaster Hardware such as redundant power-supplies or switches, for example.
-This can keep a single server from going down and prevent you needing to failover.
+Disaster Hardware such as redundant power supplies or switches, for example, can keep a single server from going down and prevent you from needing to failover.

-High availability won't save you from data loss, that is what disaster recovery is for.
-Having a way to deal with a flood, fire, theft, cyber-attack, IT admin who makes a catastrophic mistake, a greasy intern dripping pounds of sweat all over your server rack, or any other way you could take down your entire server infrastructure.
-Losing all your servers and data is rare, but can be the end of many businesses, and at best will likely be costly deal with.
-Disaster recovery is all about being prepared for the worst-case-scenario when your infrastructure is dusted.
-It is a planned strategy, combined with the way you designed your system, to make sure recovery is within your acceptable downtime for your business to survive and lastly that your data will still be secure and available.
+High availability won't save you from data loss; that is what disaster recovery is for.
+Having a way to deal with a flood, fire, theft, cyber-attack, an IT admin who makes a catastrophic mistake, or any other way you could take down your entire server infrastructure is important.
+Losing all your servers and data is rare but can be the end of many businesses, and at best, will likely be expensive.
+Disaster recovery is all about being prepared for the worst-case scenario when your infrastructure is destroyed.
+It is a planned strategy, combined with how you designed your system, to make sure recovery is within your acceptable downtime for your business to survive.

-Some think disaster recovery just sounds like having a backup, but it is more than that.
-If your system gets wiped out completely and you have a week-old backup on tape (many do), with no plan to get your servers back up and running, you're likely in a troublesome position regardless of that data still existing.
-As well, if there is a fire in your building and you keep your backup there too it could also be destroyed, leaving you in the same position as if you hadn't been backing it up.
+Some think disaster recovery is like having a backup, but it is more than that.
 Disaster recovery also includes the plan for how to handle those situations and minimize additional or surprise expenses.
-It also means ensuring you have your backup data kept in a geographically separate location so it won't be destroyed with the rest of your data, which can be done over your local network or the internet.
-Unlike highly available clusters, these copies aren't meant to be quickly failed over to when the primary server(s) fail.
-They are meant to keep your mission critical data safe.
+In addition, it means ensuring you have your backup data kept in a geographically separate location so it won't be destroyed with the rest of your data, which can be done over your local network or the internet.
+Unlike highly available clusters, these copies aren't meant to be quickly failed over when the primary server(s) fail.
+Instead, they are meant to keep your mission-critical data safe.

 Your budget, how quickly you need your data back, and how much data loss you can tolerate (how old your backups can be) will determine what sort of solution you require.